(& Top Resources)

 Some of the demographics you want to have include: age, gender, education, interests, income, role (decision maker, manager, student, mother, etc.).
-The more specific you can get, the easier it will be for you to know where you need to be on the social sphere.
+The more specific you can get, the easier it will be for you to know where you need to be within the social sphere.

 For example, Instagram’s users have gone up in age since they started out.
 This makes Instagram more appealing to those businesses with that age group as their target audience.

 Monitoring industry trends and changes will determine if your newly formed business stays or goes.
 This is a given, but the same applies to your online marketing activity.

 If you think about the companies you follow on social media, what’s the first reason you decided to follow them (especially when it’s a less popular brand)?
 Is it safe to say that something they shared caught your eye?

-My point, you didn’t follow them because of unoriginal and boring content.
+Point being, you didn’t follow them because of unoriginal and boring content.
 This is why content is first on your social media strategy list.
 For your content to be of interest you should:

 For your weekly tracking you want to:

 For example, if you notice a lot of engagement on a specific post, you should share something similar.
 If the heightened engagement remains such, you’ve identified a topic of great interest to your fans.